thisisanita/dogbreedcollective/README.md

 ## Technologies Used

 - React
-- Material UI
+- Material UI components

 ## Getting started

-- To access Dog Breed Collective, click [here](https://dogbreedcollective.vercel.app/).
+- To access Dog Breed Collective, click [here.](https://dogbreedcollective.vercel.app/).
 - On the Homepage, select a breed on the drop down menu to find out more about that dog breed.
 - On the Breed Detail Page, feel free to post anything question you have about the dog breed.
-- If you want to share your experience on a dog breed, reply to any of the topics on the page.
+- If you want to share your experience regarding a topic, reply to any of the topics on the page.
+- Link to Jira board for user stories [here.](https://thisisanita.atlassian.net/jira/software/projects/DBC/boards/1?assignee=5f43392cfcaf93003be71315)

 ## Next Steps

-App Title (contains a description of what the app does and optional background info) Screenshot(s): App landing page and any other screenshots of interestScreenshot(s): App landing page and any other screenshots of interest
-Technologies Used: List of the technologies used Getting Started: Includes a link to the deployed app (if any) and the public board planning Next Steps: Planned future enhancements (icebox items)
+- To create a login feature for users so that they can have more control over (to edit / delete) the topics and / or reponses that they posted.
+- To provide users the option to sort out the topics with the most responses so that they can keep themselves up-to-date with the topics that are most talked about.
+- To create a board with the most popular dog breeds (by the most topics / responses) so that users can use this information to kickstart their shortlisting process for dog breeds to consider.
+- To allow users to filter out dog breeds based on their temperaments so that they can easily shortlist breeds that are suitable for themselves.